Place Saint-Jacques, Metz: History

-Place Saint-Jacques is situated near the main crossroads of the Roman city (rue Taison and En Fournirue) and its location almost corresponds with the placement of the Roman Forum.
+The Place Saint-Jacques is situated near the main crossroads of the Roman city (Rue Taison and En Fournirue) and its location almost corresponds with the placement of the Roman Forum.

-A fountain was built in Place Saint-Jacques in 1498 but it was torn down in 1730; it was rebuilt in 1759 between rue Ladoucette and rue du Petit Paris.
+A fountain was built in the Place Saint-Jacques in 1498 but it was torn down in 1730; it was rebuilt in 1759 between the Rue Ladoucette and the Rue du Petit Paris.
 It was again destroyed in the French Revolution and later relocated to rue du Pont-des-Morts.

 Beginning in 1832, a covered vegetable and flower market filled the square.
 Market contracts began and ended on December 26 of each year; on that day, people seeking employment gathered there.
 The building was demolished in 1907 due to unsanitary conditions.

-Today the square is known by Messins for its numerous coffeehouses and restaurants with outside tables for when the weather is fine.
+Today, the square is known by Messins for its numerous coffeehouses and restaurants with outside tables for when the weather is fine.